antonebbage/typeguardkit/README.md

 ### Other `Asserter` factory functions

-The following functions create new `Asserter`s from existing ones.

 #### `unionOf`

 `unionOf` returns an `Asserter` for the union of the `Type`s of the provided